muellsen/SPIEC-EASI/README.md

 Since the original publications several additions have been made to the package.
 In particular, a lower bound on the lambda-path is estimated from subsamples for speeding up the stability selection part.
 This procedure is detailed in
 [Generalized Stability Approach for Regularized Graphical Models](https://arxiv.org/abs/1605.07072).

 Neighborhood selection can be performed both with the Lasso and (approximate) TREX.
-The latter is explained in [Topology Adaptive Graph Estimation in High Dimensions](https://arxiv.org/pdf/1410.7279.pdf)
+The latter approach is based on the methods detailed in
+[Topology Adaptive Graph Estimation in High Dimensions](https://arxiv.org/pdf/1410.7279.pdf)

 ## Installation ##